yannickl88/blog-articles/published/single-page-application-considerations.md

 ### https://www.ryanair.com/

-That loading icon reveals all does it?
+That loading icon reveals all doesn't it?
 The time until a page load is around 2 seconds, which is a lot it I am honest for a page that shows little.

 ### https://analytics.google.com/analytics/
 A useful tool that I do not mind waiting for.
 I do not think Analytics would needs SEO but they do provide deep linking using the URL hash.
 This is a good example of a tool or application instead of a website.